anwarwx/anwarwx/README.md

 ### Hi there 👋

-This is Muhammad Anwar, a CS Student @UMN-TC.
+I'm Muhammad Anwar, a CS Student @UMN-TC.

 - 🌱 I’m currently learning OpenGL and Node.js
 - 📫 How to reach me: mhakya3@gmail.com